seabbs/blogdown-site/_posts/2017-01-31-FC-bad-debt.md

 ![]({{ site.urlimg }}/media/blog_post_files/figure-html/est_bad_rate_risk-1.png)<!-- -->

-Now focussing on just using most complex model for bad debt, we see that early investors suffered from poor risk categorisation by funding circle with high default rates across all risk bands.
+Now focussing on just using the most complex model for bad debt, we see that early investors suffered from poor risk categorisation by funding circle with high default rates across all risk bands.
 This indicates that holding newly introduced products to term may result in higher than expected loses, although cash back programs may compensate.
 Bad debt then stabilises indicating successful classification of loans into credit bands.
 However, these estimates are still higher than those estimated by funding circle, though this maybe due to the exclusion of future recoveries from my estimation model.

 ![]({{ site.urlimg }}/media/blog_post_files/figure-html/est_bad_rate_risk_year-1.png)<!-- -->